itmat/Normalization/README.md

 </pre>

 #####C. Configuration File
 Obtain the `template.cfg` file from `Normalization/` and modify as you need.
 Follow the instructions in the config file.
+You can choose GENE NORMALIZATION, EXON_INTRON_JUNCTION_NORMALIZATION or BOTH.

 #####D. File of Sample Directories and Unaligned Reads
 ###### i.
 File of Sample Directories